peacey/split-vpn/README.md

   1. If you don't want to delete the killswitch and leak your real IP, re-run the openvpn run script or command to bring the VPN back up again.

-  2. If you want to delete the killswitch so your forced clients can access your default network again instead of go through the VPN, run the following command (replace tun0 with the device you defined in the config file).
+  2. If you want to delete the killswitch so your forced clients can access your default network again instead of go through the VPN, run the following command (replace tun0 with the device you defined in the config file) after changing to the directory with the vpn.conf file.

+    cd /mnt/data/openvpn/nordvpn
     /mnt/data/openvpn/updown.sh tun0 force-down

 </details>